oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 options specified in the request body and query options specified in the request URL are processed together.

 The request body MUST use the content-type `text/plain` or `application/x-www-form-urlencoded`.
-It contains the query portion of the URL and MUST use the same percent-encoding as in URLs (especially: no spaces, tabs, or line breaks allowed) and MUST follow the syntax rules described in chapter Query Options.
+It contains the query portion of the URL.
+For content-type `text/plain`, it MUST use the same percent-encoding as in URLs (especially: no spaces, tabs, or line breaks allowed) and MUST follow the syntax rules described in chapter Query Options.
+For content-type `application/x-www-form-urlencoded`, it MUST first percent-decode the request body and then replace `+` with `%20`.
+The result MUST then be treated as the query portion of the URL like for content-type `text/plain`.

 ::: example
 Example 49: passing a filter condition in the request body